In remembrance of Memorial Day — a true story brought to you by BEZALEL.

-My grandma would also tell me how she witnessed her siblings being captured and loaded into a truck at gunpoint.
-When my grandma told me this story, I could see 1950 in her eyes.
+My grandma would tell me how she witnessed her siblings being captured and loaded into a truck at gunpoint.
+When my grandma told me this story, I could see 1950 war-torn Korea in her eyes.

-I could see a dirt path; a run-down truck with scared people standing around; she’s barely 20; her sisters and parents; neighbors crying and scared frozen; North Korean soldiers with guns in their hands.
+I could see a dirt path; a run-down truck with scared people standing around; she’s barely 20; her sisters and parents; neighbors crying and scared frozen; North Korean soldiers with guns in their hands, dirt on their boots.

-There’s a leader, the most foreboding of them; picking out individuals, using the language of gunpoint to steer them into the truck.
+There’s a leader, the most foreboding of them, picking out individuals and using the language of gunpoint to steer them into the truck.

-And the rumors of what they did to young Korean gals; fear must have seized that moment—the moment I saw was still fresh and alive in my grandma’s eyes.
+And the rumors of what they did to young Korean gals; fear must have seized that moment—the moment was still fresh and alive in my grandma’s eyes.

 In a different scene, in the midst of flying bullets, my grandfather got hit in the calf and went down.

-American GIs saw him, ran to him and put him in a helicopter and flew him away; and they dropped him off the nearest medical care.
+American GIs saw him, ran to put him in a helicopter and flew him away; they dropped him off the nearest medical care.

 They took the bullet out of his leg and he was able to walk after recovering.